 Looking for the best winter cocktails or easy cocktail recipes?
-Try our ideas below, and check out our best vodka cocktails, whisky cocktails or gin cocktails for even more fantastic drinks.
+Try our ideas below, and check out our best vodka cocktails, whisky cocktails, gin cocktails and American cocktails for even more fantastic drinks.
 For a festive twist, see our best Christmas cocktails.

 Best warm winter cocktails